Friday, March 17 – Saturday, March 18, 2017

 Speaking and opening up about conflict-filled and wounded relationships is often a frightening process.
 Memoir writing and poetry offer us ways to speak truthfully and compassionately about these relationships.

-Hyatt and Krapf unite to share their individual stories of wounding and will enter into dialogue about our shared need to heal, at an archetypal level, the injured Masculine and rejected Feminine.
+Liza Hyatt and Norbert Krapf unite to share their individual stories of wounding and will enter into dialogue about our shared need to heal.
 They celebrate each other’s healing and help workshop participants enter more deeply into such important soul work.

 Reservation and Cancellation PolicySometimes life happens!
 If you need to cancel your program reservation, please let us know as soon as possible.
 Refunds will only be made for cancellations received 5 days prior to the program.
 Multi day programs and retreats require a $25 nonrefundable deposit at the time of registration.
 Without housing – reservations must be paid in full at least 5 days prior to the start of the program or retreat.
 With housing – reservations must be made and payment in full received at least 14 days prior to the start of the program or retreat.
 Housing costs will not be refunded after this time.